gnilrets/amylase/README.md

     rspec spec

-Some of the test suite performs live tests against Birst Web Services and AWS.
-For those tests to work, the development environment will need to be able to connect to valid Birst and AWS accounts.
+Some of the test suite performs live tests against AWS.
+For those tests to work, the development environment will need to be able to connect to valid AWS accounts.
 This could be done by setting the environment variables similar to how they would set up in production as described above.
 However, it may be more convenient to copy the relevant sections of the `config/settings.yml` file to a `config/settings.local.yml` and set them.
 This file overrides will override anything in `config/settings.yml`.
 It should never be committed to the source repository (and it is .gitignored by default).

 Additionally, some of the live tests require that an object already exists in S3 or Redshift.
 These can be configured under the `test:` namespace in